 - Your letter of intents and/or your CV do not contain empty statements but impressive evidence: many start their CV with “I am a hard working individual with a passion for science blah blah blah”.
 Well, show me that.
 Walk the walk.
 Can you support that with some tangible evidence?
 If you cannot, your braggings are of no use to me, sorry.
 E.g.: If you are a programmer and you are passionate, send me a link to your github account.
 Are you into neuroscience?
 Tell me why you think that one particular theory of consciousness is actually plain wrong or tell me about that one experiment you tried on yourself when you were a teenager.

-- In the past two years you were busy studying for your exams but you were so attracted to working in the lab that you actually started visiting lab of Dr. XXX for the past two years and you have been working with them 1 or 2 days a week every week, helping on a project on YYY achieving this and this result.
+- In the past two years you were busy studying for your exams but you were so attracted to working in the lab that you actually started visiting lab of Dr. so-and-so, and you have been working with them 1 or 2 days a week every week, helping on a project on blah, achieving this and this result.

 - Before starting university you worked for XXX in YYY, and you achieved ZZZ.